MidnightDreamerX17/skill20/Skills/ClericPotential.md

-# Cleric Magic (WIS)
+# Cleric Potential (WIS)

 Cleric Magic draws from the power of the gods, focusing it into a form that fits the typical actions and blessings of the gods.
 Even those who do not worship the gods must still acknowledge their existence, power, and immortality in order to use cleric magic.

-Read Cleric Scroll: Cleric Magic Level is added as a bonus to rolls to use the power of cleric scrolls.
+Possible Spells: In combination with the Cleric Power (WIS) skill, the character can use their Cleric Memorization Slots and Cleric Spell Energies as follows:

 - Level 1: 1st-circle spells
 - Level 3: 2nd-circle spells